 Most awards end if the recipient remarries.
 Termination upon the payer's death isn't necessarily automatic; in cases where the recipient spouse is unlikely to obtain gainful employment, due perhaps to age or health considerations, the court may order that further support be provided from the payer's estate or life insurance proceeds.

-The issue of alimony will come up in many divorces, whether through out-of-court settlements, or in a divorce trial.
-Because it's difficult to establish yourself financially after a divorce in many cases, alimony plays a very important role in.
-In order to understand your options, you should discuss the possibility of paying or receiving alimony with a divorce law attorney in your area today.
+The issue of alimony will come up in many divorces, whether it's through out-of-court settlements, or a divorce trial.
+Because it's often difficult to establish yourself financially after a divorce, alimony can play an important role in helping to adjust to life after marriage.
+In order to understand your options, and whether you could owe or receive alimony, it's important to speak with an experienced divorce law attorney in your area.